Wednesday, November 20, 2024

 Of course, the machine itself is the key to your ice-making empire.
 The market offers a range of options, each with its own price tag and production capacity.

-• Budget wisely: There’s an ice machine for every budget, ranging from under R2,000 for smaller personal units to over R50,000 for commercial-grade machines.
+• Budget wisely: There is an ice machine for every budget.
+Prices range from under R2,000 for smaller personal units to over R50,000 for commercial-grade machines.

 • Production Power: Remember, your ice machine is your workhorse.
-Choose a model that can meet the demands of your target market, whether it’s catering to a few families or supplying large restaurants.
+Choose a model that fits the demands of your target market.
+It should cater to a few families or supply large restaurants.

 Water, Water Everywhere: Ensuring a Constant Supply